'Putting it boldly, I wouldn’t have got the job I have now if I hadn’t completed the AGMS course.'

 Outline the course you studied at the University of Birmingham and how it benefited you?

-I studied the Applied Golf Management Studies Programme (2007-2010) and graduated with a 1st Class honors.
-The course benefitted me because I got to make contact with a lot of people at the PGA where I currently work through having 50% of my lectures at the PGA National Training Academy.
+I studied the Applied Golf Management Studies Programme (2007-2010) and graduated with a 1st Class Honors.
+The course benefitted me because I got to make contact with a lot of people at the PGA (where I am currently employed) through having 50% of my lectures at the PGA National Training Academy.

 How did you find your first year in Birmingham?

 I got to meet a lot of new friends in my first year.
 I expected the work to be a step up in academic terms from the BTEC which I had previously completed at Solihull College, and it was.
-On the course I studied, there were only 25 people in the year group so I soon got to know everyone very well.
+On the course I studied, there were only 25 people in the year group so I soon got to know everyone very well and there was a real ‘community’ feel.

 How did going to University as a whole benefit you?

-Putting it boldly, I wouldn’t have got the job I have now if I hadn’t completed the AGMS course.
-That is a huge benefit.
+I think the AGMS degree being a combined course between The PGA and the University has built a strong reputation within the golf industry.
+It is becoming recognised by employers.
+The degree presented me with the opportunity of finding my first role within the golf industry as I made good connections with my tutors at The PGA.
 However, these opportunities don’t just fall into your lap…you have to make the most of your time, develop your skills, speak to people, utilize the Universities resources in any way you can to your advantage.

 How did you find campus life?

-Coming from a rural background, to me Edgbaston could be considered a City Centre location!
 Edgbaston is a nice area to study and there are great transport links into the City Centre, especially with having the University train station on site.
 I really enjoyed studying in the main library…you could find information in there on about any subject you can think of.
+It is always a pleasure to return to UoB when I am in the UK as it brings back many fond memories of my time there.

 How did you find living in Birmingham?